oncokb/oncokb/README.md

 Repository for OncoKB, an oncogenomics knowledgebase.

-Multi-tier system for annotating and classifying mutation and copy number alteration events in cancer.
+Multi-tier system for annotating and classifying mutation and copying number alteration events in cancer.

 We use Google Reatime API to store all information curators generated.
 We use MySQL to store data after reviewing

 #Front-end
 OncoKB front-end is built with lots of great open source JS libraries.
-AngularJS is used to be framework.
+AngularJS is used as framework.
 Bower is used to manage denpendencies.
-Yeoman is used to initial project, angular-generator is used to create angular directive/service/factory etc.
+Yeoman is used to initiate project and angular-generator is used to create angular directive/service/factory etc.

 ##Install project
 1. Install npm & bower & yo (globally)